 The TGA Guidelines Followed By Cell-Innovations

-On May 31, 2011 the new legislative framework for regulation of human cell and tissue products by the Therapeutic Goods Administration (TGA) came into effect (http://www.tga.gov.au/industry/legislation-excluded-goods-order-1101.htm).
-The Therapeutic goods [Excluded Goods] Order No1 of 2011 (the Excluded Goods Order) allows products that are derived from human tissue and cells during medical procedures that are considered part of medical practice to be excluded from regulation under the new framework.
-Provided that they are:
+On July 1st 2018 the new legislative framework for regulation of human cell and tissue products by the Therapeutic Goods Administration (TGA) came into effect (TGA regulations July 1st 2018).
+The TGA regulations excludes products that are derived from human tissue and cells during medical procedures that are used in an accredited hospital under the new framework.
+Provided that:

 In October, 2012, a number of practitioners, treating patients for musculoskeletal disorders presented their results at the 17th Workshop organised by the NSW Stem Cell Network.
 There was a panel discussion regarding regulation of autologous therapies in Australia and it was decided to form a steering committee to develop an industry specific voluntary code of conduct to encourage responsible use of the Exclusion order.
-The Australian Autologous Cell Therapy (AACT) Consortium, with the involvement of approximately ten independent clinical and research member groups was formed.
+The Australian Cell Therapy Society (ACTS) Group, with the involvement of approximately ten independent clinical and research member groups was formed.
 Cell-Innovations is an Executive Member.
-Four goals were agreed to: practise evidence-based medicine; ensure fully informed consent is obtained; process injected autologous products using internationally accepted standards; and follow the advertising standards set for medical practitioners by AHPRA.
+Four goals were agreed to: practise evidence-based medicine; ensure fully informed consent is obtained; process injected autologous products using internationally accepted standards; and follow the advertising standards set for medical practitioners by AHPRA and the TGA.
 Clinicians and companies are encouraged to join and develop responsible self -regulation of the industry.
-Contact Sarah Walke at firstname.lastname@example.org
+Contact: email@example.com